andrew/ultimate-awesome/README.md

 - [awesome-bookmarks](https://github.com/pexea12/awesome-bookmarks) - My personal bookmarks.
 - [awesome-resources](https://github.com/Phauthentic/awesome-resources) - Our selection of libraries we like because of simplicity SRP and no or few dependencies.
 - [awesome-calliope](https://github.com/philipphenkel/awesome-calliope) - German-speaking resources for Calliope Mini.
-- [awesome-plasmate](https://github.com/plasmate-labs/awesome-plasmate) - A curated list of tools, integrations, and resources for Plasmate - the browser engine for AI agents.
 - [Awesome-Lean-Ethereum](https://github.com/pochenai/Awesome-Lean-Ethereum) - A curated list of lean Ethereum resources, covering lean consensus, lean data, and lean execution.
 - [awesome](https://github.com/PoplarYang/awesome) - Awesome lib/book for python and go.
 - [awesome-readme](https://github.com/prakashdakua/awesome-readme) - A curated list of awesome READMEs.